ErmoGarcia/diceware-tk/README.md

 `$ yarn add diceware-tk`

-To get a list of 6 random words from the [EFF wordlist](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt):
+The *getPassphrase* function can be used to generate a secure passphrase.
+This is a high level function that returns an array with 6 random words from the [EFF wordlist](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt):

 ```
 import { getPassphrase } from 'diceware-tk';